The Top 200 Drugs on the PTCB

 Zofran ondansetron Antiemetic

-Cogentin benztropine Anticholinergic (for Parkinson’s)
+Cogentin benztropine Anticholinergic (for Parkinson’s or EPS)

 Humalog insulin lispro Rapid-acting insulin